edersonandrey/10PinBowling/README.md

 $ mvn spring-boot:run
 ```

-This project has 5 txt files with some scenarios
+This project has 5 txt files with some scenarios:

 fouls.tx -> The player miss all shoots

 perfect.tx -> The player strikes all shoots

 valid.tx -> Has a valid match with 2 players

 almost.tx -> Has a invalid match missing some shoots

 empty.tx -> Has a invalid file with no records